nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 The following commands is for working with your ingredients list
 1. new n/ingredient                  - Add a new ingredient to your list
 2. listI                             - Lists out all your current ingredients
+3. findI ingredient                  - Looks for your ingredient in your ingredients list"
 __________________________________________________________________________________
 Got it?
 Let's get back to cooking.